Do you really need to walk 10,000 steps a day?

 However, there is no evidence to suggest that creatine supplements have caused these symptoms in healthy individuals.
 While it is true that athletes who have taken these supplements have experienced these problems, so have many athletes who haven't taken creatine.
 Research suggests that taking creatine bears no greater risk to developing these conditions.

-The ISSN describes creatine supplementation as "safe, effective, and ethical" and calls out its "outstanding safety profile".
+The ISSN describes creatine supplementation as safe, effective, and ethical.
 This said, safety can never be guaranteed, especially when it is administered for a long period of time.
 A lot of data have focused on young, healthy adults.
 Groups such as the elderly or the very young are less studied.

 Who should take creatine supplements?